-The 50 cm three-dimensional canvas has been given to selected artists to freely express, create or alter the subject while exploring the theme of infinite possibilities.
-This collaboration has been on exhibit designed to stimulate conversation about creative reasoning and the individual approach to creative execution.
+The Blank Boy Canvas is a collaborative initiative that pushes the boundaries of artistic expression.
+Selected artists have been given a 50 cm three-dimensional canvas to freely interpret, create, or alter the subject, all while exploring the theme of infinite possibilities.
+This exhibit is designed to spark conversation around creative reasoning and showcase the diverse individual approaches to artistic execution.

 MEXICO CITY

-MUERTITOS DE HAMBRE EL TAQUERO BLANK BOY
+MUERTITOS DE HAMBRE • EL TAQUERO BLANK BOY

 Trying to explain Mexico without mentioning our deep relationship with gastronomy or death is near impossible.
 The daily routine in the city and the country revolves around food; holidays and festivities are complete with some sort of meal.
 During the traditional “Día de Muertos” one of the most vital parts of the altar is to place food that was loved by the deceased.
 There is no way around it, we want to enjoy food even if we are “gone”.